Mehdija7/QuizApp/README.md

 # QuizApp

-Quiz App is mini quiz application made in Flutter.
-I made it for fun and for exercising my programming skills.
+The Quiz App is a mini mobile quiz application developed in Flutter.
+I created it for fun and to practice my programming skills